 One major component of scheduled maintenance for your heating and cooling system involves changing your furnace filter and cleaning out your furnace and air conditioner.
-These tasks are significant for two reasons: a cleaner HVAC system will function more efficiently and it will disperse cleaner air throughout your home.
-When your HVAC system is nasty, the dirt and dust that filters inside system can be spread with heated and cooled air as it is distributed to your vents.
+These tasks are important for two reasons: a cleaner HVAC system will function more efficiently and it will disperse cleaner air throughout your home.
+When your HVAC system is dirty, the dirt and dust that filters inside system can be spread with heated and cooled air as it is distributed to your vents.
 This means your family is constantly breathing in contaminated air because your HVAC system is not well-maintained.
 Making certain that your furnace and air conditioner are clean at all times will lower airborne contaminants for improved comfort and health.

 Better Humidity Control

 One of the most common wintertime complaints is dry air inside the home.
 Many furnaces have a tendancy to dry out the air during the heating process, bringing on irritation of the skin, eyes, nose, and mouth.
-If your furnace utilizes a humidifier to preserve a comfortable level of humidity throughout the winter, your system needs regular cleaning and maintenance as well.
-If your humidifier becomes clogged, dirty, or damaged, it won’t run properly and you’ll be left with dry air inside your home.
+If your furnace uses a humidifier to preserve a comfortable level of humidity throughout the winter, your system requires regular cleaning and maintenance as well.
+If your humidifier becomes clogged, dirty, or damaged, it won’t function properly and you’ll be left with dry air inside your home.
 Chat with your HVAC service expert during your furnace tune-up about checking and cleaning your humidifier as well.
 In most cases, your humidifier’s water source may need to be turned on, as it can be turned off during the summer when added humidity is unneeded.
 Making sure your humidifier is maintained right along with your heating system will boost your indoor comfort levels during the heating season.